The Muse and an Angel Named Trixie

 And then there’s Ernest Hemingway’s pointed advice: "There is nothing to writing.
 All you do is sit down at a typewriter and bleed."
 I wonder how many people thought twice about writing something after digesting that bit of wisdom.
 He also issued this admonition to would-be writers: "Nobody but fools ever thought it was an easy trade."

-("The profession of book-writing makes horse racing seem like a solid, stable business."
-John Steinbeck) (use instead??)
+John Steinbeck had the same advice: “The profession of book-writing makes horse racing seem like a solid, stable business."

 ----------------------------------------

 Many writers have had to trick themselves into writing.
 My method was to tell as many people as possible that I was finally getting around to writing a memoir, where Outdoor Idaho would feature prominently.
-In other words, I painted myself into a corner, so I was forced to at least consider writing the book.
+In other words, I painted myself into a corner.

-I have since learned that no one cares what I had for breakfast.
 I’ve also discovered that once you commit yourself to a project, things you had forgotten start bubbling up to the forefront of your consciousness.
-As Mark Twain commented, I’m now finding myself more and more convinced about things that probably never happened.
+As Mark Twain supposedly commented, I’m now finding myself more and more convinced about things that probably never happened.

 ----------------------------------------

 Sometimes the rewriting would follow me into the audio booth where I went to voice the narration for a program.
-It's that pressure of a deadline.
-You're seconds away from voicing a script, and something pops into your head, and you know it's better than what you had walking into the audio booth.
+Again, it's that pressure of a deadline.
+You're seconds away from voicing a script, and something pops into your head, and you know it's better than what you had, walking into the audio booth.
 You absolutely must rewrite the paragraph.

-I seldom knew what I would write, except in broad terms.
-Even today, I never know what I’m going to write.
-Sometimes the surprise, the freedom, the joy just pours over me, and I know I’m in the presence of the Muse.
+I just know that the surprise, the freedom, the joy just pours over me.
 The mind is a drunken monkey, but the Muse can silence the noise.
 And then it's time for a cup of coffee.

-But I also visit coffee shops.
+Often I visit coffee shops.
 I know the hours of each coffee shop, or more precisely, when they close in the afternoon.
 Very few stay open til 6 p.m.
-Can't say I blame them, because often I'm the only one in there, in the corner, stealing their electricity so my computer won't die on me.
-I long ago finished the chocolate muffin I bought so I wouldn't feel guilty.
+Can't say I blame them, because often I'm the only one in there, stealing their electricity so my computer won't die on me.
+I long ago finished the chocolate muffin and the strawberry smoothie I bought so I wouldn't feel guilty.

 Of course, sometimes nothing happens, and I accept that.
 The Muse visits you; it doesn’t live with you.
 And sometimes it visits when it’s entirely inappropriate, like when I'm driving up Highway 21, between Boise and my cabin outside Idaho City.
 I keep a notebook nearby for such occasions and pull off to the side of the road or stop chopping wood to write just enough so that I won’t lose the thread.
-A cell phone with dictation to text works in a pinch.
+Losing the thread comes easier these days.
+In a pinch I've even used a cell phone with dictation to text, when I'm far away from a notepad.

 For decades my self-built log cabin outside Idaho City has served me well, and it still does.
 The cabin as Muse: it can certainly feel that way on days when the wood stove is flooding the living room with its penetrating warmth and the large ponderosa pines are swaying softly, creating a dappled sunlight effect.
 Watching through the bay window the antics of wild turkeys as they search for seed from the bird feeder and glimpsing a doe darting across the dirt road – these help to provide that feeling of certainty, that I am where I need to be, that I do have a sense of place.

 It's that connection to the land that matters.
-Not making that connection can lead to a mental flailing which can last a lifetime.
-Being a wanderer comes with a tinge of deep sadness, which is not the same as being a world traveler.
+Not making that connection can lead to a mental and emotional flailing, which can last a lifetime.

 My colleagues and I have thought of Idaho as the keeper of special places.
 I know I wrote scripts in the hope that others would feel the same way.
 It was always a debate when Outdoor Idaho would highlight one of those special places.
 But I've become convinced over the years that a great way to protect some of these places from those who might wish to despoil them is to build a following for those places.